 Tune to your local radio or television station and listen for details.
 WUSY-FM (100.7) in Chattanooga and WIVK-FM (107.7) in Knoxville are the primary and alternate EAS stations in the area and are monitored by other stations.
-A real warning could mean fire, tornado, chemical spill, nuclear incident or other emergency.

 Most radio and television stations in the area participate in the EAS and will be making announcements.
-NOAA weather radio (162.55 MHz) will instruct listeners to tune to one of these stations.
+NOAA Weather Radio (162.55 MHz) will instruct listeners to tune to one of these stations.